 Dartmouth Hitchcock Memorial Medical Center CMIO Andrew Gettinger explained the process of EHR implementation first-hand.
 Though the shift was ultimately necessary, he noted a few things he would have done differently – such as extending the initial two-week “round-the-clock coverage” period wherein knowledgeable practitioners were on-hand at all times to help doctors use the system.
-He also warned that EHRs can become less time-efficient for specialists if they don’t include certain specialty features.
+He also warned that EHRs can become less time-efficient for specialists if they don’t include certain special features.

 2. Interactive Personal Health Records

 Families with compounding health issues – or even just regular primary care appointments – can easily accrue reams of paperwork, from bills and statements to complicated insurance correspondence.
-Interactive personal health records (PHR) – an extension of the EHR that allows patients to manage many aspects of their own health care – aim to replace this kind record-keeping and simultaneously make it easier for providers to understand their patients’ needs.
+Interactive personal health records (PHR) – an extension of the EHR that allows patients to manage many aspects of their own health care – aim to replace this kind of record-keeping and simultaneously make it easier for providers to understand their patients’ needs.
 The PHR is automatically populated with EHR data from all of a patient’s providers and can be accessed by the patient with a Web browser at any time and from any location.
-Lab results, immunization records and appointment dates are all types of information you might find in a PHR.
-In addition, the interactive interface allows patients to enter information into their record; this data is then forwarded to the patient’s physician.
+Lab results, immunization records, and appointment dates are all types of information you might find in a PHR.
+In addition, the interactive interface allows patients to enter information into their records; this data is then forwarded to the patient’s physician.

 The key difference between the PHR and EHR is that the former is intended for patient use, presenting data in a format that is designed for those who don’t have a background in health care.
 The benefits of PHRs include increased patient engagement: research has indicated that patients who use one are almost twice as likely to keep up to date with clinical preventative services.
 The PHR also provides patient access to personal health information when traveling and during emergencies.
 Health care administrators benefit when patient information is accessible on an interactive PHR since less time is needed for patient questions and information requests.

-Though many patients still express concerns surrounding data security, privacy and costs, PHRs have proven successful in a variety of communities.
+Though many patients still express concerns surrounding data security, privacy, and costs, PHRs have proven successful in a variety of communities.
 Christiana Care Health System in Wilmington, Delaware saw “enhanced patient satisfaction, information control, and access for 250 of its cancer patients by providing them with PHRs housed on CapMedKeys.”
 Patients – who were also granted free training sessions about PHR use – were ultimately so enamored with the system that they requested more storage for their data entries.
 They can also be helpful monitoring for patients with chronic conditions, like lupus.

 3. Telehealth Technologies

-Telehealth is a term used to encompass methods, devices and technologies that are used to deliver medical education, treatment and information from a distance.
+Telehealth is a term used to encompass methods, devices, and technologies that are used to deliver medical education, treatment, and information from a distance.
 This broad category of technologies covers many applications – new innovations are being developed and tested every day.
-Video conferencing, for instance, supports real-time interaction via audio and video links, remote patient monitoring and the transmission of digital images for remote diagnosis.
+Video conferencing, for instance, supports real-time interaction via audio and video links, remote patient monitoring, and the transmission of digital images for remote diagnosis.

 Successful telehealth technology stands to improve budgets and quality of care: a study that focused on telehealth use in the Veterans Administration found that a combination of remote patient monitoring and electronic care coordination reduced hospital admissions by 19 percent and shortened hospital stays by 25 percent.